exoxegroup/jitted/docs/STATUS.md

 - [x] UI/UX Polish (Author Affiliation Grouping).

 ## Security Notes
-- **Storage**: Files are stored securely in Cloudinary.
-Download links are now signed to ensure access even if delivery settings are strict.
+- **Storage**: Files are stored on the local disk (or mounted persistent disk on Render).
+Served via a secure API route that checks for path traversal.
 - **Input Validation**: `manual-upload.ts` strictly validates all new fields (Zod).
 - **Access Control**: Manual upload strictly limited to `ADMIN` and `EDITOR` roles.